Highlights from the Ratings and Financial Report for JD.com Inc. (JD)

-JD.com Inc. (NASDAQ:JD) went down by -0.09% from its latest closing price compared to the recent 1-year high of $79.24.
-The company’s stock price has collected 1.80% of gains in the last five trading sessions.
+JD.com Inc. (NASDAQ:JD) went up by 1.67% from its latest closing price compared to the recent 1-year high of $79.24.
+The company’s stock price has collected -1.77% of loss in the last five trading sessions.
 Barron’s reported on 11/18/22 that JD.com Stock Rises on Accelerating Revenue Growth

 Is It Worth Investing in JD.com Inc. (NASDAQ :JD) Right Now?